OrcaBus/service-oncoanalyser-wgts-both-pipeline-manager/docs/operation/SOP/PM.OWB.1/PM.OWB.1-ManualPipelineExecution.md

     - ensure the values are fit for your use case, e.g. for clinical samples match the accredited pipeline details
   - and you understand how to set the input parameters through the CLI, use the `--help` flag if needed.
 - execute the script (e.g. `bash generate-WRU-draft.sh`)
-  - Note: AWS credentials need to set on the environment
+  - Note: AWS credentials need to be set on the environment
 - the script should produce the JSON output of the DRAFT event.
 This should be used to ensure it reflects the intended request
   - take note of the generated `workflowRunName` or `portalRunId`
 - the script will now submit the DRAFT event and it should complete successfully